DND-DRDC-RDDC/OS_ORIGAME/README.md

 # ORIGAME
 ORIGAME is a Python-based discrete event modelling and simulation environment.
+Model events and data are defind using Python functions and data structures, and a graphical user interface allows users to interconnect model components, run Monte Carlo simulations, and analyze results.

-It was jointly developed by two research organizations within the Canadian Department of National Defence: Defence Research and Development Canada - Centre for Operational Research and Analysis (DRDC-CORA) and Director General Military Personnel Research and Analysis (DGMPRA).
+The project is being released under Open Science (OS), an initiative of the Government of Canada to make the research products of federal scientists open to the public.
+ORIGAME was jointly developed by two research organizations within the Canadian Department of National Defence: Defence Research and Development Canada - Centre for Operational Research and Analysis (DRDC-CORA) and Director General Military Personnel Research and Analysis (DGMPRA).

-(c) Her Majesty the King in Right of Canada

 ## LICENSE
 See LICENSE file.